Vancewoods/VanceWoods/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on being less selfish
+- 🔭 I’m currently out of my comfort zone.
 - 🌱 I’m currently learning about coding
 - 👯 I’m looking to collaborate on improving my coding skills
 - 🤔 I’m looking for help with anything coding
 - 💬 Ask me about my cat
-- ⚡ Fun fact: i like **clouds**
+- ⚡ Fun fact: i like **dogs**